 Health Savings Account

-An HSA is money put in an account owned by an individual to pay for future medical expenses.
-HSA’s were signed into law on December 8, 2003.
-How does an HSA work?
-An HSA works like an IRA, except the money is used to pay for qualified health care costs.
+What is a Health Savings Account or HSA?
+An HSA is an account owned by an individual to hold funds to pay for qualified medical expenses.
+How Does an HSA Work?
+An HSA works like an IRA, but for health care costs.
 Money deposited to the account is tax deductible and is used to pay for current and future qualified medical expenses.
 Interest earned is tax deferred.
 Unused balances roll-over from year to year.
-Many Benefits for You!
-There can be substantial tax benefits to eligible individuals.
-HSAs provide tax benefits related to paying qualified medical expenses, plus provide benefits similar to many tax-favored retirement plans.
+Who is Eligible?
+Individuals who participate in a High Deductible Health Plan (HDHP).
+These plans can be self-only or family coverage.
+Individuals cannot also be…

 - HSA earnings are tax-deferred.